Old Town Road

 In September 2021, the song set the record for the second-highest certified song in history by the RIAA (behind Post Malone and Swae Lee's "Sunflower"), at 16× platinum in the United States—meaning it accumulated 16 million equivalent song units.
 The single has sold over 18 million copies worldwide, making it one of the best-selling singles of all time.
-Rolling Stone named it the 490th greatest song of all time in its 2021 list.
+Rolling Stone named it the 490th greatest song of all time in the 2021 edition of its 500 Greatest Songs of All Time list.

 Background and recording

 Lil Nas X (pictured) leased the beat for "Old Town Road" anonymously on an online store from producer YoungKio for $30.

 Country rap, and its subgenre, country trap, emerged onto the mainstream following the American rapper Young Thug's experimental mixtape Beautiful Thugger Girls (2017).
 Lil Nas X has cited Young Thug as a pioneer of country trap.
 In May 2018, Lil Tracy and Lil Uzi Vert ignited the trend with their country rap single "Like a Farmer (Remix)".

 In 2018, Lil Nas X dropped out of college to pursue a music career even though he was discouraged by his parents.
 He moved in with his sister, spending time promoting his music on the Internet while having just three hours of sleep each night.
 Lil Nas X found the beat for "Old Town Road" in October 2018 and began writing after his sister told him he had to move out soon.
 Lil Nas X felt like he was "out of options" and said that his sister's and parents' frustrations with him inspired the song's chorus, "can't nobody tell me nothing".
 Within a month of writing it, Lil Nas X chose to alter the song's meaning so that the "old town road" would be a symbol of success.
 Lil Nas X recorded the song on December 2, 2018, at the CinCoYo Recording Studio in Atlanta, and released it the same day on SoundCloud under the title "Old Town Road (I Got the Horses in the Back)".